ISoftware-co-za/MyWork/Design/Index.md

 ### Flutter Widgets
 Flutter Widgets, either predefined or custom.
 The widgets accept data and callbacks.
 In addition to these, the following will also be handled by this layer.
 - Data entry validation.

+### Controller
+- Manage the application state.
+- Providing data to the Flutter Widgets.
+- Providing callbacks to the Flutter Widgets to process events.
+- Delegating to the Facade to call the service.
+Data is passed via parameters which can be state objects.
+Responses can be state objects or result objects.
 ### Facade
 The facade is the bridge between the Flutter Widgets and Service Client.
 It is responsible for:
-- Manage the application state.
-- Providing data to the Flutter Widgets.
-- Providing callbacks to the Flutter Widgets to process events.
 - Transforming and passing data to the Service using the Service Client.
 - Processing responses, updating the the application state and in turn the Flutter Widgets.
 ### Service Client